The Peregrine Falcon (Falco peregrinus)

 The eyesight of Raptors is remarkable compared to that of a humans.
 Please follow this link for a more detailed explanation on the Peregrines’ Eye

 Peregrine numbers crashed in the 1960’s due to the impact of the pesticide DDT.
-They are again now increasing in numbers, but their recovery in some areas of the UK are still blighted by illegal persecution.
-The Peregrine along with many other Birds of Prey is a protected species.
+They are again now increasing in numbers, but their recovery in some areas of the UK are still blighted by illegal persecution this is an ongoing issue.
+The Peregrine along with many other Birds of Prey remains a protected species.